2020PB/police-brutality/all-locations.md

 ### Police tear gas a park | May 31st

 Video shows the police tear gassing an entire park, including one baby in Kansas City.
+The incident appears to take place around the J.C.
+Nichols Memorial fountain.

 tags: child, less-lethal, protester, tear-gas

 id: mo-kansascity-1

-geolocation:
+geolocation: 39.0426191, -94.5875483

 **Links**